 PREPARING TO SING

-Below are the songs we will singing together on Sunday.
+Below are the songs we will be singing together on Sunday.
 Use this as a resource to learn unfamiliar songs, to meditate on Christ-centered truth throughout the week, and teach your children songs that will fill their minds and shape their hearts